 Required Selects all rules that are categorized by the Guidelines for the Use of the C Language in Critical Systems as required and deselects the rules that are categorized as advisory All Selects all rules.
 Restore Restores the MISRA C 2004 settings used in the General Options category.
-Note: This s list is only available when both the options Enable MISRA C and MISRA
+Note: This list is only available when both the options Enable MISRA C and MISRA

-Note: This list is only available when both the options Enable MISRA C and MISRA C 2004 have been selected on the MISRA C 2004 page of the General Options category.
+C 2004 have been selected on the MISRA C 2004 page of the General Options category.